cavalist/DC_gallery_media_scraper/README.md

 # DC_gallery_media_scraper
-Scrapes media in a dcinside gallery with refreshing the posts list.
+Scrapes media in a dcinside gallery while refreshing the posts list.